Volunteer with Animal Care and Protective Services

 Save a Life… Become a Foster Parent Today!

-If you are interested in becoming a foster parent for ACPS, please complete the Foster Pet Volunteer Profile and return it to ACPS located at 2020 Forest Street or acpsfosters@coj.net.
+If you are interested in becoming a foster parent for ACPS, please come to ACPS located at 2020 Forest Street or email acpsfosters@coj.net

 “What makes ACPS special isn’t a building.
 It’s not policies.
 It’s people.
 Our volunteers walk into a loud kennel and bring calm.
 They sit with scared dogs until they trust again.
 They celebrate adoptions like it’s their own family member going home.
 They show up when it’s hot, when it’s busy, when it’s hard.
 And they do it because they believe every animal matters.